state-hiu/virtual-mapgive-course/activity_4_advanced_editing/activity_4_advanced_editing.md

 If you need any help getting JOSM installed and launched.
 Visit the [Mapbox Getting Started Guide](https://labs.mapbox.com/mapping/getting-started/)

 ## Mapping with JSOM

 Learn the JOSM basics using the [Mapbox Mapping with JOSM Guide](https://labs.mapbox.com/mapping/mapping-with-josm/).
 In this guide you will learn how to download OSM data, use imagery, create data, modify data, tag features, and upload your changes to OSM.

 ## Buildings in JOSM Pro Mapping

 Learn how to map buildings really quickly and with less errors by watching MapGive's [Map Buildings using JOSM like a Pro video](https://www.youtube.com/watch?v=u6KsJOaA-iE&feature=youtu.be)

+## Roads in JOSM Pro Mapping

+Learn how to map roads really quickly and with less errors by watching MapGive's [Map Roads using JOSM like a Pro video](https://www.youtube.com/watch?v=TiuQbHCEHTA&feature=youtu.be)

 ## Additonal JOSM Training resources